-Nutmeg, an evergreen tree, is available from a tree that can be found in Moluccas Islands in an area of Indonesia also known as Spice Islands.
-The fruit that is available from the tree is the Nutmeg seed.
+Nutmeg is an evergreen tree.
+The nutmeg tree is important for two spices derived from the fruit, Nutmeg and Mace.
+The Nutmeg is available from the fruit of the Nutmeg tree.
 The fruit is generally small almost the size of an egg.
 It has a yellow fruit inside and when it is cut in half there is a red covering inside which is known as Mace, when it is dried.
 Below that is a Nut, which is the actual Nutmeg.
-In India it is grown in parts of Kerala

 There are a number of species of nutmeg that are available.
-Amongst these, the Common or Fragrant Nutmeg, Myristica fragrans, is grown in Kerala.
-Another species of nutmeg found in India is the Bombay Nutmeg, known as Jaiphal in Hindi.
+Amongst these, the common or fragrant Nutmeg, Myristica Fragrans, is grown in Kerala.
+Another species of nutmeg found in India is the Bombay Nutmeg, known as ‘Jaiphal’ in Hindi.

 Nutmeg is best used as an addition to sweet recipes like Puddings and Pies.
-It can also be used on meat dishes for an extra added flavour.
+It can also be used in small quantities in Garam Masala.
+It can also be used on non-vegetarian dishes for an extra added flavour.
 Nutmeg can be used in preparation of vegetables also.
 It works especially well with Cheese dishes and is often a part of a soufflés recipe.